 The Governing Council is comprised of Ministers responsible for Finance in Member States and meets regularly to receive and consider reports from the Board of Directors.
-The following Governing Council Members served during the year:
+The following Governing Council b) Board of Directors and sub-committees

+Members served during the year:

 Name Details 1 Hon.
 Matia Kasaija (Chairman) Minister of Finance, Planning and Economic Development, Republic of Uganda 2 Hon.
-Dr. Mwigulu Nchemba Minister of Finance and Planning, United Republic of Tanzania 3 Hon.
-Amb.
-Ukur Yatani, EGH (up to 26 th October 2022) Cabinet Secretary, The National Treasury and Planning, Republic of Kenya 4 Prof. Njuguna Ndung'u (From 27 th October 2022) Cabinet Secretary, The National Treasury and Planning, Republic of Kenya 5 Dr. Uzziel Ndagijimana Minister of Finance and Economic Planning, Republic of Rwanda b) Board of Directors and sub-committees
+Dr. Mwigulu Nchemba Minister of Finance and Planning, United Republic of Tanzania 3 Prof. Njuguna Ndung'u Cabinet Secretary, The National Treasury and Planning, Republic of Kenya 4 Dr. Uzziel Ndagijimana Minister of Finance and Economic Planning, Republic of Rwanda